KODÁLY PHILOSOPHY

-Jingle Jamboree music classes incorporate the Kodály philosophy of music which originated with the Hungarian composer and educator, Zoltan Kodály (1882-1967) (click here to hear his name pronounced).
+Jingle Jamboree music classes incorporate the Kodály philosophy of music which originated with the Hungarian composer and educator, Zoltan Kodály (1882-1967).
 We believe that everyone is born with musical aptitude which should be developed as early as possible.
 The aim is to instill a love of music in each child.

 Singing is the foundation of children's musical development.
 The singing voice is the musical instrument of children that accompanies them wherever they go.
 Singing in-tune is a skill that all children can learn.